JeanNessen/cpp_Raytracer/Google_tests/lib/docs/gmock_cook_book.md

 it in the mock object is, well, a lot of work.

-When you define the mock class using gMock, you can have it delegate its default action to a fake class you already have, using this pattern:
+When you define the mock class using gMock, you can have it delegate its default action to a fake class you already have, using this m_pattern:

 ```cpp
 class MockFoo : public Foo {